guettli/git-tips/README.md

 ## Pull Requests

-Git itself does not know "Pull Requests" (PRs).
-That's something which was invented by tools like Github, Gitlab, or Codeberg.
+Git itself does not know about pull requests (PRs).
+That concept was added by platforms like GitHub, GitLab, and Codeberg.

 ## Squash PRs